-You should also tell them know if you notice any other changes in your ears or hearing.
+You should also let them know if you notice any other changes in your ears or hearing.

 Rarely, clodronate can cause an allergic reaction.
-If you suddenly feel breathless or develop an itchy rash, seek medical advice straight away.
+If you suddenly feel breathless or develop an itchy rash, seek medical advice immediately.

 Going into hospital

 Some medicines can affect how this treatment works or be harmful when you are having it.
 Always tell your cancer doctor about any drugs you are taking or planning to take, such as: